 A separate group of students worked on the Humans of Cedar Rapids project.
 This project aims to provide a sense of community by sharing the stories of local residents.
 The students conducted interviews and took pictures of members of the community.
 They then painted portraits of eight interviewees onto wooden doors which are currently on display at Greene Square.
 One of the interviewees for the project is Lieutenant Tobey Harrison from the Cedar Rapids Police Department.

-The City of Cedar Rapids and IowaWORKS have come together to develop Creating Futures, a program to connect employers with available workforce, and educate youth and at risk populations about employment opportunities in Cedar Rapids.
+The City of Cedar Rapids and IowaWORKS have come together to develop Creating Futures, a program to connect employers with the available workforce and educate youth and at-risk populations about employment opportunities in Cedar Rapids.

 A business survey conducted by the City of Cedar Rapids this year identified specific workforce challenges; One-third of Cedar Rapids businesses sampled report worker retention challenges and almost half of Cedar Rapids companies (45%) sampled report difficulty attracting workers.
 An ISU CIRAS survey of executive leadership in Iowa manufacturing in March 2016 validates fact that shortage of hourly labor and cost of labor are top concerns for small and medium-sized enterprises.

-Many small businesses have chronic workforce needs, especially shortage of entry level employees.
+Many small businesses have chronic workforce needs, especially shortage of entry-level employees.
 This program aims to help both young adults find meaningful work, and local businesses find quality employees.
-Creating Futures anticipates seeing cases where young employees are initially hired for low-skilled positions through the program, but are able to train and move up to middle and higher-skilled positions where companies are struggling find enough employees.
+Creating Futures anticipates seeing cases where young employees are initially hired for low-skilled positions through the program but are able to train and move up to middle and higher-skilled positions where companies are struggling to find enough employees.

 Fire Safety Education - The Fire Department conducts five visits per year to third-graders in 28 local elementary schools, educating children on how to develop a home fire escape plan and prevent fires in their homes.
 The Public Education program also instructs kindergarten students on the importance of smoke alarms and the importance of not playing with matches and lighters.

-Police Explorer Program - There are 22 members of Police Explorer Post #107, including 9 females and 13 males with various backgrounds, but a common interest in developing responsibility and leadership qualities.
-Explorers meet twice monthly and topics include arrest and search procedures, accident investigation, bomb threat response, burglary in progress protocols, crime scene search, hostage and crisis negotiation, domestic abuse investigation, shooting scenarios, first aid, traffic stop procedures, white collar crime investigation, firearms practice, and vehicle maneuvering procedures.
+Police Explorer Program - There are 14 members of Police Explorer Post #107, including 7 females and 7 males with various backgrounds, but a common interest in developing responsibility and leadership qualities.
+Explorers meet twice monthly and topics include arrest and search procedures, accident investigation, bomb threat response, burglary in progress protocols, crime scene search, hostage and crisis negotiation, domestic abuse investigation, shooting scenarios, first aid, traffic stop procedures, white-collar crime investigation, firearms practice, and vehicle maneuvering procedures.